Academic Research Edition

 A Necessary Layer in Global AI Containment

 This document was developed through human-AI collaboration.
 The authors believe this collaborative process is itself relevant to the argument: if humans and AI systems can work together to reason about AI governance, the frameworks they produce may have legitimacy that neither could achieve alone.
-The limitations of this approach are discussed in Section 10.

 Abstract